ZhijianZhou01/ervdetective/README.md

 ```

 finally, run ervdetective using the file ```main.py```.
 Please view the help documentation by ```python main.py -h```.

+<b>Note, if you directly run the source code of ervdetective, you also need to manually install the software dependencies, please see section 2.</b>

 ## 2. Software dependencies